Packing | Travel Tips

 Indoor flip-flops

-When it comes to night-trains, hostels or home-stays, you might want to keep your footwear on when inside so packing a pair of flip-flops (not slippers) especially for this purpose is handy so they are always clean when visiting bathrooms etc.
+When it comes to night buses, hostels or homestays, you might want to keep your footwear on when inside.
+Packing a pair of flip-flops (not slippers), especially for this purpose, is handy so they are always clean when visiting bathrooms, etc.

 Car power plug adaptor

-If you take a lot of road-trips or head off on long camping adventures as I do, having a mains plug adaptor in the car is handy.
-Not only is it useful for road trips but if you have a long night bus, all vehicles pretty much have a cigarette lighter socket so a friendly driver might let you plug in for a while so you can get your maps app to work when you arrive into the destination.
-They are relatively compact and cheap to pick up at local stores.
+If you take a lot of road trips or head off on long camping adventures as I do, having a mains plug adaptor in the car is handy.
+Not only is it useful for road trips, but if you have a long night bus, all vehicles pretty much have a cigarette lighter socket, so a friendly driver might let you plug in for a while so you can get your maps app to work when you arrive at the destination.
+They are relatively compact and cheap to pick up.

 Solar USB charger pack